 Gabriela obtained her Bachelor’s degree in Social Work from Florida Gulf Coast University in 2013.

-Natalie Graddy joined Heart of Adoptions, Inc. in December 2012 as an Adoption Casework Assistant.
+Natalie Londono joined Heart of Adoptions, Inc. in December 2012 as an Adoption Casework Assistant.
 Natalie was later promoted to Adoption Caseworker and began working closely with birth mothers handling their day-to-day needs, monitoring their medical care and overall well-being.
+As of March 2022, Natalie has accepted the role of Senior Caseworker.
 Additionally, Natalie conducts home studies and post-placement supervision in the Orlando area.